 For an old school California Tennis Club vibe with a lovely outdoor lounge and great value Eggs Benedict, hit Spencer’s for breakfast.
 They have valet parking only but you can usually find free parking down the block and enjoy a short walk.
 If you look up you’ll see the Albert Frey House on the hillside.
 You could opt for Norma’s at the notorious Parker Hotel for a current Hollywood experience but Spencer’s breakfast is as good and won’t burn a hole in your wallet.
 Cheeky’s is also really good but there are usually lineups.
-If you want to have lunch 1950s style, you must go to Sherman’s, you will not leave hungry!
+Birba is great for open air pizza and if you want to eat 1950s style, go to Sherman’s, you will not leave hungry.

 After breakfast head up to the excellent Palm Springs Desert Museum designed by E-Stewart Williams.
 The building is as good as the collection and worth exploring every angle.
 The Museum also has the Architecture & Design Museum just down the road.
 They are now offering tours of Albert Frey’s home in the rocks above the Museum.
 Check the Modern Tours page for architecture tour details and also the popular annual Modernism Week every February.